Citrus Leafminer Overview:

 - I mark my calendar and spray my citrus leaves every 3 weeks during leafminer season.

 - I was once under the impression that leafminer season was from mid-June to mid-October.
 However, this year, I learned the hard way that the season actually lasts into late November (at least where I live).
 This lesson was learned when I stopped spraying in October and a new flush on my beloved Tahitian Pummelo was ravaged by those little suckers (see recent pictures below).
-Therefore, my new recommendation is to spray your plants from June till November.
+I am also hearing reports that the season is starting earlier as well.
+Therefore, my new recommendation is to spray your plants from mid-May to mid-November.

 - That being said, I sometimes spray more frequently when I see a flush of new growth between scheduled spraying times.
-The new leaves are the main target for the leafminer and if they emerge after you spray they will be totally unprotected.
+The new leaves are the main target for the leafminer and if they emerge in that time between spraying then they will be totally unprotected.
 Also, if it happens to rain between spraying, you might what to spray again, because the rain may wash off the spinosad.

 Since I had some trouble finding spinosad in the big box stores, I go to amazon.
 This Monterey brand spinosid has worked extremely well for me.
 I have also found horticultural oil to be totally awesome way to address just about every sap sucking bug.